1st Lok Sabha

 The First Lok Sabha was constituted on 17 April 1952 after India's first general election.
 The 1st Lok Sabha lasted its full tenure of five years and was dissolved on 4 April 1957.
 The First Session of this Lok Sabha commenced on 13 May 1952.

-Total Lok Sabha seats were 489 and total eligible voters were 17.3 crores.
+Total Lok Sabha seats were 499 and total eligible voters were 17.3 crores.
 The Indian National Congress (INC) won 364 seats.
 They were followed by Independents, winning a total of 37 seats.
 The Communist Party of India (CPI) and the Socialist Party (India) followed with 16 and 12 seats respectively.
-Indian National Congress got 45% of the total votes in this election and won 76% of the 479 contested seats.
+Indian National Congress got 45% of the total votes in this election and won nearly 75% of the 489 contested seats.

 Lok Sabha officers

 As per Article 93 of Constitution of India, the Lok Sabha must have elected and non-elected officers.
 The elected members are Speaker and the Deputy Speaker whereas the non-elected members are the Secretariat staff.
 Following were the 1st Lok Sabha officers and other important members.